 There are two balconies on the 22nd floor, which Solidus worked to transform into sleek welcome/hangout areas for the bank’s clients and its employees.
 The level of aesthetics on both the 22nd and 26th floors is designed to impress.
 The client and employee balconies were fitted with new concrete and glass railings, new pavers, outdoor furniture and a bar.
-The employee lounge opens directly onto the beautiful employee balcony.

 “We cannot specifically comment on the financial aspects of the project.
 However, from a business development, brand exposure and employee engagement perspective, we’re witnessing a strong return on our investment thanks to the successful design and build out of our Corporate Offices.” — Melissa Etheridge, Project Manager, United Bank